mapattacker/ant-colony-optimization/README.md

 ## Ant Colony Optimization

 This algorithm is used to solve the travelling salesman problem.
-To visualize the best path & pheromone trail per iteration we can select `display = True`
+To visualize the best path & pheromone trail per iteration we can select `display = True`.
+However, the script will run much slower.

 ```python
 from aco import aco